T-U-R-A/tura-coding-book/Chapter1and2.typ

 *Explanation* :

-Let `pref[i]` be the sum of the first i elements.
-For each end index i we need the smallest prefix value among starts that keep the subarray length in [a, b]; the answer candidate is `pref[i] − minPrefix`.
-A multiset over the valid prefix window supports O(log n) insert/erase as we slide i forward.
+The code finds the maximum subarray sum whose length lies between a and b.
+It first builds a prefix sum array so any subarray sum can be computed in O(1).
+A multiset stores candidate prefix sums that can serve as valid subarray starts.
+As the right end moves forward, new valid prefixes are added to the set.
+Prefixes that would make the subarray longer than b are removed.
+The smallest prefix in the set gives the maximum possible subarray ending at the current index.
+The answer is updated by comparing all such valid subarrays efficiently.

 \